MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ## Getting Started

-The GitHub repository has an example application that should demonstrate of all the supported features of the plugin.
-Please check the example application for more detailed code samples.
+The GitHub repository has an example app that should demonstrate of all the supported features of the plugin.
+Please check the example app for more detailed code samples.
 If you only copy and paste the Dart code then this will not work as there's setup required for each platform.
-The easiest way to get the example application running is to clone or download the repository.
-Besides referring to the example application and getting started section, please ensure that you have performed **all** of the steps in the integration guide for each platform that can be found further below.
+The easiest way to get the example app running is to clone or download the repository.
+Besides referring to the example app and getting started section, please ensure that you have performed **all** of the steps in the integration guide for each platform that can be found further below.
 Pub also generates API docs for the latest version [here](https://pub.dartlang.org/documentation/flutter_local_notifications/latest/).

 The following samples will demonstrate the more commonly used functionalities.